Clastify logo

 TOEFL Requirements

-Loyola Marymount University requires a minimum TOEFL score of 90 for undergraduate admissions.
-The average TOEFL score is also 90, with both the 25th and 75th percentiles at 90 across all components: listening, reading, speaking, and writing.
-This indicates a standardized level of proficiency expected from applicants.
+Loyola Marymount University requires a minimum TOEFL score of 80 for undergraduate admissions.
+The average TOEFL score among admitted students is also 80, with both the 25th and 75th percentiles at 80, indicating that all recent admitted applicants scored at least 80.
+Data for specific component scores in listening, reading, speaking, and writing is not disclosed.

 More Details